microsoft/playwright/docs/src/api/class-page.md

 - returns: <[null]|[Response]>

 Returns the main resource response.
 In case of multiple redirects, the navigation will resolve with the response of the last redirect.
-It will consider a base URL if you set it via [`option: baseURL`] when creating the context.
+It will consider the base URL if you set it via [`option: baseURL`] when creating the context.

 `page.goto` will throw an error if:
 * there's an SSL error (e.g. in case of self-signed certificates).